 This warning will indicate that the student is not making adequate academic progress and may be subject to further academic sanctions and loss of financial aid if the student fails to complete the required credit hours and achieve a satisfactory GPA in the next semester of enrollment.
-Students on academic warning are not permitted to pre-register for the next semester until verification of satisfactory academic progress being met.

-Suspension - Financial Aid
+Academic Probation - Financial Aid

-If the following is not attained by the end of the Academic Warning period, the student will be placed on Suspension.
-Students are not eligible for federal financial assistance as long as they are on Suspension.
+If the required GPA is not attained or if the required number of credit hours is not passed by the end of the academic warning term, the student will be placed on academic probation.
+Students are not eligible for federal financial assistance as long as they are on academic probation.